 Give your customers the attention they deserve on calls!
-If this sounds overwhelming or even impossible for your business, consider outsourcing your calls to a virtual receptionist like Nexa Receptionists.
-Our team is trained in multiple industries and displays professionalism and attentiveness at all times.
+If this sounds overwhelming or even impossible for your business, consider outsourcing your calls to a virtual receptionist service like Nexa Receptionists.
+Our team is trained in multiple industries, and displays professionalism and attentiveness at all times.
 To find out more about the excellent service Nexa Receptionists can offer to your customers, read on here.

 According to Microsoft’s 2017 “Global State of Customer Service” report, 96% of consumers say that customer service is important in their loyalty to a brand.
 For most services and products, it is easier than ever for a customer to go elsewhere, and one of the ways you can ensure they don’t is to prove to customers you have their best interests at heart.
 Good phone etiquette and proper actions behind it will help to achieve this.